top of page

 beneficial_feeding_nematode_Photographer_100x-708X466_edited.jpg

-Bacteria and fungi break down the minerals and store nutrients.
+Bacteria and fungi break down minerals, release and store nutrients.
 They also help build soil structure—creating pores and aggregates—and improve the soil’s ability to hold water.

-The ratio of fungi to bacteria is important because the higher the more favorable soil conditions are for crops and less favorable for weeds.
+The ratio of fungi to bacteria determines if the soil conditions are in favour of the crops or of the weeds.

 These microorganisms are indicators of healthy soil.
 Their role is to feed on bacteria and fungi, releasing nutrients in a form that plants can use.
-If these predators are not present, the natural nutrient cycle cannot properly supply plants.
+If these predators are not present, the natural nutrient cycle is cut off.

 They also help build soil aggregates and improve soil structure.

-young Female soil scientist holding a soil in a hand in a soil laboratory in australia .jp
+young Female soil scientist holding a soil in a hand in a soil laboratory in australia _ed

 Analysis results